With French President Macron's state visit, expect a mix of diplomacy and glamour

 The White House says the visit by Macron and his wife, Brigitte, will underscore the deep relationship with the United States' oldest ally.

-The Macrons arrived Tuesday night for the three-day visit that also includes a visit to NASA headquarters with Vice President Kamala Harris and lunch at the State Department.
+The Macrons arrived Tuesday night for the three-day visit that also includes a stop at NASA headquarters with Vice President Harris and lunch at the State Department.

 During their stay, Macron and his wife will sleep at the historic Blair House, across the street from the White House.

-As signal of the France's importance, Macron is actually returning for his second state visit.
+As a signal of France's importance, Macron is actually returning for his second state visit.
 He was also the first guest of former President Donald Trump's at a state dinner.

 Macron has become a critical ear for Biden on the other side of the Atlantic